CodecoolGlobal/react-for-a-cause-react-rBabett/cat-react/README.md

 # What we do
 CAT promotes healthier lives for the cute animals – from pregnancy care through old age.
 We lead shelters all around the world where we care for animals we rescued and ensure they will find a better home.

+# Start the project

+ 1. Clone the project on the local directory and open it.

+ 2. Follow the commands:
+                        - cd cat-react
+                        - npm i
+                        - npm start